bitrix24/b24restdocs/api-reference/sale/data-types.md

 {% note alert "TO-DO _not exported to prod_" %}

-- table sale_order, in the description **clients** needs a link for the method crm.ordercontactcompany.list (the method has not been described yet, only a task has been set for developers to obtain information)
+- table sale_order, in the description **clients** needs a link for the method crm.ordercontactcompany.list (the method has not yet been described, only the task has been set for developers to obtain information)

 {% endnote %}